-Sl.
-No. Course Code Course Title Credits
+SI.No.
+Course Code Course Title Credits

-1 ECIR16 INTERNSHIP / INDUSTRIAL TRAINING / ACADEMIC ATTACHMENT (2 to 3 months duration during summer vacation) 2
+1. ECIR16 INTERNSHIP / INDUSTRIAL TRAINING / ACADEMIC ATTACHMENT (2 to 3 months duration during summer vacation) (during winter vacation for B.Sc.
+(Engg.))
+2

 Total 2

-The student should undergo industrial training/internship for a minimum period oftwo months during the summer vacation of 3rdyear.
-Attachment with an academic institution within the country (IISc/IITs/NITs/IIITsand CFTIs) or university abroad is also permitted instead of industrial training.
+The student should undergo industrial training/internship for a minimum period of two months during the summer vacation of 3rd year.
+Attachment with an academic institution within the country (IISc/IITs/NITs/IIITs and CFTIs) or university abroad is also permitted instead of industrial training.

-To be evaluated at the beginning of VII semester by assessing the report and seminar presentations.
+#To be evaluated at the beginning of VII semester by assessing the report and seminar presentations. (beginning of VI semester for B.Sc.
+(Engg.))

-14. PROJECT WORK
+14.PROJECT WORK

-Sl.
-No. Course Code Course Title Credits
+SI.No.
+Course Code Course Title Credits

-1 ECIR17 ^{\$} Project work/equivalent number of electives 6
+1. ECIR17 Project work/equivalent number of electives 6

-Total 6
+То otal 6

-\$ Optional